 -

-Charge a fixed rate: Dealing with a conveyancer rather than a solicitor will typically afford you a fixed cost instead of an hourly rate.
-A trustworthy conveyancer will have a clear breakdown of their costs and charge a fixed fee.
+Charge a fixed rate: Dealing with a conveyancer rather than a solicitor will typically come at a fixed cost instead of an hourly rate.
+A trustworthy conveyancer should provide a clear breakdown of their costs and charge a fixed fee.

 Ask a potential conveyancer about each of these things before committing to their services.